Get care

 Calls to this number are free.
 Representatives are available seven days a week from 8 a.m. to 8 p.m.
 Please note that on weekends and holidays from April 1 through September 30, your call may be sent to voicemail.

-• Complete the online Coverage Redetermination Request Form
+• Complete the secure online Coverage Redetermination Request Submission Form

-• Download and print the Coverage Redetermination Request Form to send by fax, mail, or deliver in person.
+• Download and print the Coverage Redetermination Request Form to send by fax or mail.

 • Fax: 1-888-289-3008